Write C# code

 - Automatic scaffolding from an existing database

-- Coexistence with existing structures and business logic
+- Coexists with existing structures and processes

 Code First